 As summer comes to a close, we’re preparing our children for school.
 Back to school can mean gathering school supplies, dreaming of fun times, and perhaps some new clothes and a dresser or chest of drawers to put them in.

 Usually, we think of interior design in relation to adults, but there’s a direct connection between interior design and safety for children.

 Over the last year, the public became aware of the dangers of children climbing on chests of drawers.
 This isn’t new: children love to invent new games.
 I recall my brothers and sisters doing exactly the same thing – taking risks by using our bedroom furniture as a ladder.
-Hilarious fun was had exploring each others’ bedrooms on a rainy day.
+Hilarious fun was had exploring each others’ bedrooms on a rainy day, especially when there was an addition of a twin mattress to the room.
 Amidst all the giggles and roaring laughter, our parents wouldn’t have believed we were climbing on the furniture and swinging on the doors with feet firmly planted on the door handles!
 Yikes!

 While there isn’t a federal standard, ASTM, an American trade organization, has taken the lead by developing voluntary testing and standards for children’s furniture.
 I think this is incredibly responsible.
 Chests of drawers or cabinets taller than 26 inches shouldn’t tip over when all of the drawers are fully open; and the empty furniture shouldn’t tip over when a 50 lb weight is hung from each fully open drawer with only one drawer open at a time.